 Register - Railway Meal Calculator

-Railway Meal Calculator is an unofficial, free tool.
-It is not affiliated with any railway company or the Canada Revenue Agency.
-Users are responsible for the accuracy of their data and compliance with applicable tax laws.
+Welcome!
+Railway Meal Calculator is an unofficial, free tool built for CN, CPKC, VIA Rail, and other railway workers to simplify CRA TL2 meal tracking.
+It is not affiliated with any railway company, union, or the Canada Revenue Agency.
+Users are solely responsible for the accuracy of their data and compliance with applicable tax laws.

 Create an Account